Reports from the Bibliographic Bunker

 At the 1960 Republican National Convention, FBI Director J. Edgar Hoover told the packed house that the three biggest threats to national security were Communists, eggheads and beatniks.
 In his relentless search for the communist threat, Joseph McCarthy attacked the libraries.
 In 1953, McCarthy listed 30,000 books by “communists, pro-communists, former communists and anti anti-communists” in the Overseas Library Program.
 Such was McCarthy’s power that once the list was published the books were pulled.

-The key photograph is that of Burroughs standing in the Egyptian wing of the Museum of Modern Art.
+The key photograph is that of Burroughs standing in the Egyptian wing of the Metropolitan Museum of Art.
 In the introduction to The Secret of Fascination, Oliver Harris analyzes the importance of this image.
 There is another symbolic meaning: the revolutionary casing his target.
 In 1953, Burroughs, Ginsberg, and Kerouac took their war on the literary Establishment to a new level, stepped up their efforts to get published, and dreamed of being included in the canon of American Literature.
 Public awareness of the Beat Generation began around the time of this photograph.
 A year earlier, John Clellon Holmes wrote an article for New York Times Magazine entitled “This is the Beat Generation.”
 Early Beat books, such as Chandler Brossard’s Who Walk in Darkness and Holmes’ Go were published that year.
 Kerouac matured as a writer a year earlier in 1951 with the completion of the On the Road scroll and his literary experimentalism in Visions of Cody.
 The Fall of 1953 marks Burroughs’ and Ginsberg’s emergence into their literary maturity.
 In a matter of months Burroughs would expand on the routine form and hallucinatory writing in The Yage Letters to begin creating Naked Lunch, and Ginsberg would write “Siesta in Xbalba” about his trip through Mexico, which would lead to Howl.
 Ginsberg’s photographs capture the emergence of a literary revolution.
 As time passed, the honors and accolades piled up.
 Ginsberg won the Pulitzer Prize.
 In 1983, Burroughs entered the Academy.
 The Modern Library listed On the Road as one of the best books of the century.
 In 2010, the photograph of Burroughs in the Museum of Modern Art infiltrates the National Gallery.
 The museum is crawling with agents and the canon has been compromised.

 What does it mean for Ginsberg’s photographs, particularly the ones from 1953, to be presented in the National Gallery?
 It gets right back to the issue I examined in my paper on Darlington Hoopes and the 1952 Socialist Party Convention.
 The assimilation of Ginsberg’s photography into the collective American memory and the presentation of these images in aesthetic terms of composition and artistic influence, drain them of their oppositional political context.
 What was in fact documentation of the Beats’ Un-American activity becomes the representation of a triumphant, unifying American art and culture.
 How can counter-cultural art and literature maintain their oppositional stance?
 One response is to remain separate from the mainstream institutions of the museum, the corporate publishing industry, and the gallery system.
 But as Pynchon suggests, in a world of mass media and mass consumerism yoked to a system of global capitalism, there is no outside.